Dostana (2008 film): Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 81% based on 16 reviews, with an average rating of 5.5/10.
-The Guardian called the film "a straight victory for gay comedy", praising director Tarun Mansukhani for delivering "one of the gayest films ever made in any country but in which almost no one is actually gay".
-Rachel Saltz of The New York Times described it as "a decent-hearted comedy" that "irreverently normalizes a topic that has been virtually absent from screens in India".
-David Chute of LA Weekly called it "a pure star-vehicle, gliding along on charm and timing".
+Review aggregator Rotten Tomatoes gives the film an approval rating of 81% based on 16 reviews, with an average rating of 5.50 out of 10.
+A review in The Guardian praised Mansukhani's direction and writing, calling it "a straight victory for gay comedy": "India's convoluted attitude to gayness finally has its cinematic manifestation in Dostana, one of the gayest films ever made in any country but in which almost no one is actually gay.
+It's also a terrific movie – the best and funniest Bollywood film I've seen in a very long time."
+Describing the film as a "decent-hearted comedy", Rachel Saltz of The New York Times wrote: "Dostana deserves credit.
+It irreverently normalizes a topic that has been virtually absent from screens in India, and does so using contemporary Bollywood's best not-so-secret weapon: star power."
+David Chute of LA Weekly called it "a pure star-vehicle, gliding along on charm and timing – exactly the sort of comfort cinema Hollywood now seems incapable of making."